Please tell us which day(s) you think are best and why

 “Which day of the week is best for sending email?” has been a common question since marketers started email marketing.
 As with a lot of questions about good practice, the right answer is : “it depends“, but it’s fun to speculate.
 The answer especially depends on whether you are marketing to a consumer or business audience.
 Regardless, it’s definitely something you should trial and test.

-I was thinking about this question once again because I was reviewing new data from the excellent Retail Email Blog which has a regular index of the best day of the week to send an email based on popularity of different days amongst US retailers.
+I was thinking about this question when I originally wrote post this because I was reviewing new data from the excellent Retail Email Blog which has a regular index of the best day of the week to send an email based on popularity of different days amongst US retailers.
 Here is their latest compilation which shows a fairly even distribution, but with Monday, Thursday and Friday being higher.
 Although this is a US, retail focus, let me know your throughs for different markets.

 As food for thought, here are some reasons way it may be good to select or test each day based on this data and my experience: